Frank Eisenhauer

-Frank Eisenhauer (born 9 June 1968 in Augsburg) is a German astronomer and astrophysicist.
+Frank Eisenhauer (born 9 June 1968 in Augsburg) is a German astronomer and astrophysicist, scientific member of the Max Planck Society, director of the Max Planck Institute for Extraterrestrial Physics (MPE), and a professor at Technical University of Munich.
 He is best known for his contributions to interferometry and spectroscopy and the study of the black hole at the centre of the Milky Way.

 Life

 Eisenhauer grew up in Augsburg.
 In 1987, he graduated from the Justus-von-Liebig Gymnasium in Neusäß and then did his military service with the Mountain Signal Battalion 8 in Murnau.
-Eisenhauer is married with three children and lives in Munich.
+Eisenhauer is widowed, has three children and lives in Munich.

 Studies

 Eisenhauer studied physics at the Technical University of Munich (1988–1995) and has been working at the Max Planck Institute for Extraterrestrial Physics (MPE) since his diploma thesis in 1995.
-There, he wrote his doctoral thesis under Reinhard Genzel and received his doctorate from the Ludwig Maximilian University of Munich in 1998.
+There, he wrote his doctoral thesis under later Nobel Laureate Reinhard Genzel and received his doctorate from the Ludwig Maximilian University of Munich in 1998.
 In 2011, Eisenhauer habilitated at the Technical University of Munich.

 Teaching

-Eisenhauer is Adjunct Professor at the Technical University of Munich, where he teaches astrophysics and high-resolution astronomy.
+Eisenhauer is adjunct professor and TUM distinguished affiliated professor at the Technical University of Munich, where he teaches astrophysics and high-resolution astronomy.

 Science and research

-As principal investigator of two large astrophysical experiments, Eisenhauer has been instrumental in the development of astronomy with the highest spatial resolution and imaging spectroscopy, contributing in particular to the discovery and study of the black hole at the centre of the Milky Way.
-At MPE, he now leads the development and scientific evaluation of large astronomical instruments and experiments.
+As a director of the Max Planck Institute for Extraterrestrial Physics (MPE), Eisenhauer leads the development and scientific evaluation of large astronomical instruments.
+Eisenhauer has been instrumental in the development of astronomy with the highest spatial resolution and imaging spectroscopy, contributing in particular to the discovery and study of the black hole at the centre of the Milky Way.

 Already in his doctoral thesis, Eisenhauer worked on infrared astronomy and developed an infrared camera with Fabry-Pérot spectrometer for the adaptive optics at the 3.6m telescope of the European Southern Observatory (ESO) in La Silla (Chile).
 Subsequently, as Principal Investigator, he led the development of the SPIFFI/SINFONI spectrometer at the ESO Very Large Telescope in Paranal (Chile), which, with a then unique combination of adaptive optics and imaging spectroscopy, not only corrects for the interference caused by the Earth's atmosphere, but also simultaneously records a spectrum for each pixel in the image.
 In 2003, this enabled Eisenhauer and colleagues to measure the distance to the centre of the Milky Way from the orbit of the star S2 for the first time using geometric methods, and by measuring the radial velocities of several stars, they were able to confirm the assumption that a supermassive black hole is located there.